AtelierSnek/snek-tech-blog/content/posts/server-build.md

 | 7413     |   Milan    |   1825    |     24 (48)     |  2.85 - 4.00  |      128      |   200   |
 | 7513     |   Milan    |   2840    |     32 (64)     |  2.6 - 3.65   |      128      |   200   |

-The odd one out here is the `7F72`, which is a frequency-optimised model, designed for maximum performance per core, to get around per-core licensing issues in enterprise applications.
+The odd one out here is the `7F72`, which is a frequency-optimised model, designed for maximum performance per core to get around per-core licensing issues in enterprise applications.
 While cool, it being nearly double the price of the comparable `7352` puts it outside our budget for this particular build.

-Balancing Price and Performance, we've decided to go with a `AMD EPYC 7352`, as 24/48 exceeds our spec, and doesn't break the bank while doing so.
+Again, balancing price and performance, we've decided to go with a `AMD EPYC 7352`, as 24/48 exceeds our spec, and doesn't break the bank while doing so.
 We miss out on some of the performance of the Milan line, but that's acceptable here.
 The SP3 socket also allows us to upgrade to Milan(-X) down the line if we need more performance (with a BIOS update).